Blekin/fajia_sun.github.io/_pages/about.md

 ---

 I obtained my Bachelor's degree in Life Sciences from Shandong University in 2018, followed by a PhD in Integrated Life Sciences from Peking University in 2023.
 Two years later, I finished my Postdoc at Peking Univeristy.
-My research focuses on the interdisciplinary area of computational biology, DNA data storage, and nanopore sequencing.
-By integrating theoretical modeling, computational approaches, and experimental validation, my work aims to address key challenges in complex biological systems.

 Research Interests
 ======